 Check out my Q&A with The Nerd Daily here.

-Listen to an interview between Addison Armstrong and Syosset Library’s Turn the Page podcast.
+Listen to an interview with Syosset Library’s Turn the Page podcast.

 Publishers Weekly calls The Light of Luna Park “impressive” and “emotionally powerful” and promises that “readers will be touched by this story of courage and love.”